gitcd-io/gitcd/README.rst

 Usage
 -----

+**Initialize a project**

-Afterwards you have to cd into one of your local directories representing a git repository and run the init command
+cd into one of your local directories representing a git repository and run the init command.
+Pass your configuration, for most cases the default values should be ok.

 .. code:: console

     git cd init

-After passing all your configuration data, start working with it

-**Pull request status** You are able to see the status of a feature branch including the pull request and if it has been already reviewed by someone.
+**Pull request status**

+You are able to see the status of a feature branch including the pull request and if it has already been reviewed by someone.

 .. code:: console

     git cd status

-**Clean up local branches**\ \* The tool is able to cleanup all local branches which doesent exist on the origins.
-This is done with:
+**Clean up local branches**

+The tool is able to cleanup all local branches which doesent exist on the origins.
+This is done with the clean command.

 .. code:: console

     git cd clean

-It only deletes local branches and doesent touch remote ones.
-If one of the branches to delete is your current checked-out branch, the tool checkout the master branch locally in order to delete the feature branch.

 **Start new feature**

-Starts a new feature branch from your master branch
+Starts a new feature branch from your master branch.
+If you dont pass a branchname, you will be asked later.

 .. code:: console

     git cd start <branchname>

 **Test a feature branch**

-Merges a feature branch into your development branch
+Merges a feature branch into your development branch.
+If you dont pass a branchname, your current branch will be taken.

 .. code:: console

     git cd test <branchname>

 **Open a pull request for code review**

-Opens a pull request to your master branch - not working yet
+Opens a pull request to your master branch.
+If you dont pass a branchname, your current branch will be taken.

 .. code:: console

     git cd review <branchname>

 **Finish a feature branch**

-Merges it into your master and asks for permission to delete your feature branch
+Merges it into your master and asks for permission to delete your feature branch.
+If you dont pass a branchname, your current branch will be taken.

 .. code:: console

     git cd finish <branchname>

 **Compare your current branch**

-Compares your current branch against the given branchname or the latest tag if none is given
+Compares your current branch against the given branchname or the latest tag if none is given.

 .. code:: console

     git cd compare <branchname>

 **Tagging the master branch**

-Creates a tag from your master branch and pushes it to remote
+Creates a tag from your master branch and pushes it to remote.

 .. code:: console

     git cd release

 Known Issues
 ~~~~~~~~~~~~